LorrinWWW/LorrinWWW.github.io/source/about-zh/index.md

 ## 近期动态

+- Feb 2022: As the first author, I had one long paper accepted to ACL 2022.
 - Jun 2021: I graduated from [CentraleSupélec](https://www.centralesupelec.fr/) with diplôme d'Ingénieur (master degree), cheers!
 - Dec 2020: As the first author, I had one long paper accepted to AAAI 2021.
 - Sep 2020: As the first author, I had one long paper accepted to EMNLP 2020.